 You should not travel to this location.
-If you are already in a 'do not travel' area, you should consider leaving.
+If you're already in a 'Do not travel' area, consider leaving.
 If, despite our advice, you decide to travel to a location with a travel advice level of 4, it's your responsibility to follow all the advice for levels 1, 2 and 3, as well as the following.

 Before you go